Codium-ai/codiumate-docs/docs/chat/threads.md

 ##Supported Commands
 Threads enhance the functionality of several Codiumate commands by allowing users to delve deeper into their initial inquiries.
 Below is a list of commands that support the threading option, each linked to its respective documentation page for detailed information:

-- [free chat](./modes/free-chat.md) : In free chat mode, each message can start a new thread.
+- No selected focus: When using the free chat, each message can start a new thread.
 - [`/ask`](./commands/ask.md): Pose coding-related queries and receive detailed explanations.
 - [`/explain`](./commands/explain.md): Get a thorough explanation of specific code segments or concepts.
 - [`/docstring`](./commands/docstring.md): Generate or improve docstrings for better code documentation.